republik/plattform/src/components/TeaserCarousel/Carousel.md

 A `<TeaserFrontCarousel />` is a row of teaser cards through which the user can scroll horizontally.

+Changelog:
+ - Two new colors: outline & tag
+- one new font size

 - Uses the same media queries as TeaserFront (like Dossier).
 - Used for "Alle Serien", "Alle Formatte", "Alle Kolumnen", "All Recenzionen"
 - "Alle Serien" has a black background.